krmbzds/stars/README.md

 ## Ruby

+- [JustinLove/sqrl_auth](https://github.com/JustinLove/sqrl_auth) - A Ruby implementation of core SQRL alorithims used when challenging, signing, and verifying SQRL authentication requests
 - [pacso/aoc_rb](https://github.com/pacso/aoc_rb) - Ruby toolkit for Advent of Code
 - [captn3m0/jekyll-sqlite](https://github.com/captn3m0/jekyll-sqlite) - A Jekyll plugin to use SQLite databases as a data source.
 - [pocke/activerecord-originator](https://github.com/pocke/activerecord-originator) - A RubyGem adding SQL comments to indicate the origin of the SQL